waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 fi
 {% endhighlight %}

-Shell scripts can also be made to run under [crontab][crontab] that compare the build directory `_site` file last-modified-date to the current `public_html` files, building and copying them only if a change is made.
+Having the script only build when site content files have changed the build/deploy scripts can run as [crontab][crontab] jobs allowing running on the schedule specified.

 You may also want to host your site under a subdirectory of `~/public_html`, if so the [.htaccess][htaccess] commands can be used that redirect/rewrite CSE-directed traffic